One spot is open on UNC System Board of Governors. Will replacement increase diversity?

 Working on racial equity

-Board Chair Randy Ramsey thanked Allison for his "valued and thoughtful service" on the board and said he was a "passionate advocate" for public higher education and the system.
+Board Chairman Randy Ramsey thanked Allison for his "valued and thoughtful service" on the board and said he was a "passionate advocate" for public higher education and the system.

 In a statement, he said board member Reggie Holley will "continue to advance the important work of the Racial Equity Task Force" and lead the HMSI committee.